Register a vehicle or boat

-If you pay your registration before the due date, you must attach your new registration label to your vehicle within 21 days of the date that your registration was due to expire.
+If you pay your registration on or before the due date, you must attach your new registration label to your vehicle within 21 days of the date that your registration was due to expire.

 If you pay your registration after the due date, you must attach your new registration label to the vehicle within 21 days from the date you paid.

 The old label must be removed from your vehicle, at the same time that the new registration label is attached or 21 days after the expiry date of the vehicle's registration, whichever happens first.

 2 labels must not be attached to a vehicle at any 1 time.

 Keep your receipt, or receipt number as proof of your payment—until you receive and attach your registration label.

 If your registration has expired, it is illegal to drive your vehicle until you have paid your registration fee.
 If the fee is not paid until after the expiry date of the previous registration term, the registration status of the vehicle will be ‘expired’, meaning the vehicle is unregistered and possibly uninsured, until the fee is paid.